acm-uiuc/til/_til/vim/absolute-and-relative-line-numbers.md

+---
-# Absolute And Relative Line Numbers
+title: Absolute And Relative Line Numbers
+category: vim
+---
 By default, vim uses absolute line numbering.
 This can be turned off with `set nonumber` or more concisely `set nonu`.
 Turn it back on with `set nu`.
 Get more details at `:h number`.